-The goal coach helped me if I was stuck, and walked me along the process of making it specific, measurable, realistic.
+My Noom one-on-one goal specialist helped me if I was stuck, and walked me along the process of making it specific, measurable, realistic.
 We also talked about ways I would accomplish my goal, as well as troubleshoot any upcoming challenges or recent short falls.
-Like once I went to take my daughter out for lunch with some of her friends and their moms one day and found myself relenting to the table's desire to order pizza.
+Like once I went to take my daughter out for lunch with some of her friends and their moms, and found myself relenting to the table's desire to order pizza.
 Then I ate like waaay too much pizza.
 It was my own decision and no one else is to blame, but I wanted to have some ideas for the next time.
 So we talked about how I could handle that next time something like that came up.

 Again, nothing hard here, you do as much or as little as you like in this section.
 There is a group coach who moderates the group.
 She posts regular prompts to get us talking but people also post their successes, struggles, healthy meals, workouts achieved, milestones reached, and ask questions when they need help.
 Some days I go through and reply to several posts at once, some weeks I just read and don't think to comment.
-I really liked the times when someone shared a struggle and we as a group brainstormed ways the person could handle the issue.
-I felt it was a really respectful and supportive way to get ideas or see how others handled a problem, or figure just vent when I wanted to attack that jar of peanut butter.
+I really liked the times when someone shared a struggle and we, as a group, brainstormed ways the person could handle the issue.
+I felt it was a really respectful and supportive way to get healthy food ideas, see how others handled a problem, or figure just vent when I wanted to attack that jar of peanut butter.

 Oddly enough I didn't use the recipes all that much, even though we have been cooking a lot.
 They look good and the app is easy to use, but I just happened to get recipes from other places.

 Saved Articles Folder